 A bell rings as everyone stands.
 The Dalai Lama re-enters the room.
 He, his translator, Geshe Thupten Jinpa, and Fr.
 Laurence walk to their chairs on the carpet.

 Fr.
 Laurence says to His Holiness, “It’s been 2 or 3 years since we met in Dharamsala and spoke about a pilgrimage to each other’s sacred sites.
 In Bodh Baya we met under the Bodhi tree and discussed salvation and enlightenment.
-Then we had silence together at our monastery in Italy.
+Then we welcome silence and dialogue together at our monastery in Italy.
 And finally we decided to bring our dialogue to a place of conflict, to show, as a small sign that the spiritual life is not just for churches and monasteries.

 “When we thought of such places and mentioned Belfast, your eyes lit up and you said yes.
 And so, here we are.
 When we think of religious harmony, we wonder how it can contribute to peace in Northern Ireland.
 In Christian scripture we read of a ‘peace that passes understanding’.
 Your Holiness, what does peace mean?”